Index154/SBEnemyRandomizer/README.md

 - Current testing progress: Early Wasteland

 ## Known issues with my notes to self
--Some bosses are broken after randomizing:
+- Some bosses are broken after randomizing:
   - XION_M_RavenBeast_01 teleports the player out of bounds with the phase 3 transition
   - SE_M_Crawler_01 teleports outside the playable area
   - CHAL_XION_M_Mann_01 becomes invincible and unresponsive at a certain HP threshold